 Operational Side of Things

 Isn’t this no-brainer?
-Actually, it’s again and again making sure that all infrastructure is working properly.
+Actually, it’s again making sure that all infrastructure is working properly.
 And as devices, infrastructural hardware (servers, databases, monitoring tools, additional physical hardware, among all the other things) and integration points work out, there is still the connectivity.
 Power supply and making all infrastructure powered is very critical, but so is the connectivity of all these things together.
-Typically there are a dozen of WiFi networks device farms must use and those monitoring software must continuously scan what is the current service level and how much can be gained from the service provider.
+Typically there are a dozen WiFi networks that device farms must use and that monitoring software must continuously scan what is the current service level and how much can be gained from the service provider.

 Integration with DevOps Tools and Test Automation Frameworks

 There is no doubt: open source frameworks, technologies, and tools are the most successful when it comes to the use of those in today’s agile processes.
 It all starts with the nature of those products.
 When something is open it basically means these products are always available and usable, can be easily changed to something else, and this gives the reliability and freedom for organizations to change those any given day.

 Proprietary frameworks and tools may offer better support, but that’s just another side of the coin.
 These proprietary tools, frameworks platforms have disadvantages in that you are dependent on the limited capabilities that a vendor can provide and if you need to do something outside of the box you don’t have many options other than begging for enhancements and having to wait.